 RANDARRAY

-Due to its flexibility, RANDARRAY function is not as direct as the RANDBETWEEN.
+Due to its flexibility, the RANDARRAY function is less direct than RANDBETWEEN.
 However, the ability to fill multiple cells with a single formula is a killer feature.

-The RANDARRAY function needs number of rows and columns to be filled; minimum and maximum values, and a Boolean value to determine to return integer or decimal values.
+The RANDARRAY function needs filling several rows and columns, minimum and maximum values, and a Boolean value to determine whether to return integer or decimal values.

-For example, our sample formula fills 3 rows by 2 column range with integer numbers between 1 and 6:
+For example, our sample formula fills three rows by 2 column range with integer numbers between 1 and 6:

 =RANDARRAY(3,2,1,6,TRUE)